On an Optimal Extraction Problem with Regime Switching: A Comparison to the No-Regime-Switching Case

 A first observation that is worth making is that $x^{\scriptstyle{\#}} = x^*$, with $x^*$ as in \eqref{bd-equal}.
-To understand this, recall that in Section \ref{caseB} we have obtained that the two regime-dependent boundaries $x^*_i$, $i=1,2$, coincide and areg iven by \eqref{bd-equal} if and only if $\sigma_1 = \sigma_2$.
-In such case the price process does not jump and it therefore behaves as if we had not regime-switching.
-It is then reasonable to obtain for such setting the same optimal selling price that we would obtain in absence of regime shifts, although the associated optimal value is still regime-dependent.
+To understand this, recall that in Section \ref{caseB} we have obtained that the two regime-dependent boundaries $x^*_i$, $i=1,2$, coincide and are given by \eqref{bd-equal} if and only if $\sigma_1 = \sigma_2$.
+In such case the price process does not jump and it therefore behaves as if we had not regime switching.
+It is then reasonable to obtain for such setting the same optimal selling price that we would obtain in absence of regime shifts.

-In general, although qualitatively similar to \eqref{extraction1reg}, the optimal extraction rule $\nu^*$ of the two regimes case (cf.\ \eqref{candidateoptimalcontrol}) shows an important feature which is not present in the single regime case.
+Although qualitatively similar to \eqref{extraction1reg}, the optimal extraction rule \eqref{candidateoptimalcontrol} shows an important feature which is not present in the single regime case.
 Indeed, $\nu^*$ of \eqref{candidateoptimalcontrol} jumps at the moments of regime shifts from state $2$ to state $1$, thus implying a lump-sum extraction at those instants.
 This fact is not observed in \eqref{extraction1reg} where a jump can happen only at initial time.
 We also refer to the detailed discussion in \cite{Guoetal}.

-It is also interesting to see how the presence of regime shifts is reflected into the optimal investment boundaries.
-This is shown in Figure \ref{fig:2}.
+It is also interesting to see how the presence of regime shifts is reflected into the optimal extraction boundaries.
+We study this in case (I) (i.e.\ for a strictly convex running cost function), and our findings are illustrated in Figure \ref{fig:2}.